 Deductible.
-The fixed dollar amount you must pay for eligible services or supplies before claims for health services or supplies received from network providers are reimbursable as benefits under this Policy.
+The fixed dollar amount you must pay for eligible services or supplies before claims for health services or supplies received from network providers are reimbursable as Tier 1 - Preferred benefits or Tier 2 - Standard benefits under this Policy.

 Dependent.
 Unless otherwise specified in this Policy: